olemathias/techonline-servers/doc/readme.md

 For convenience, the following is set up:
 1. The server is installed with Debian 10, the management network (eth0) is configued and listening on ssh.
 2. IP address for ens19 is already configured (10.XX.XX.2).
 3. A local user is already configured.
 Username and password will be provided in our portal.
 You are free to add other users, change the password and/or add a ssh-key.
+Use sudo for root access.
 4. Get the ip address for ens19 with `ifconfig ens19 | grep inet | grep netmask`